Healthdirect Free Australian health advice you can count on.

 • there isn't enough blood on the strip, or the strip has been inserted the wrong way

-• there was something sweet on your hands before you did the test
+• there was dirt or food on your hands before you did the test

 • Read the manufacturer’s instructions on caring for and using the device correctly.

-• Before testing, wash your hands with soap, then rinse and dry them.
-Dirt can cause an inaccurate reading.
+• Before testing, wash your hands with soap, then rinse and dry them — dirty hands can cause an inaccurate reading.

 • Always check you have the right strip for the meter and that is has been inserted correctly.

-• Each time you visit your doctor or diabetes nurse educator, use your device while you are there.
-See if the readings it gives you match the readings taken by the doctor.
+• Use your device when you visit your doctor to see if the readings match the readings taken by your doctor.

-If you use a CGM, you will still need to check your blood sugar level regularly using a finger prick blood test to calibrate your CGM.
-This means checking that your blood level readings match, to ensure your CGM is measuring properly.
-Check with your diabetes nurse educator how often you need to calibrate your CGM and in which other situations you may need to do a finger prick blood test.
+You will still sometimes need to check your blood sugar level using a finger prick blood test.
+It’s recommended you check your blood glucose level readings if your blood glucose levels are low or very high.
+You can check with your diabetes educator about times when you may need to do a finger prick blood test.

-It is important to ensure your skin is clean and dry before applying the flash glucose monitor or it may not work correctly.
-Some activities, such as swimming or exercising can also make it difficult to keep the sensor attached.
-If you are having difficulties, ask your diabetes nurse educator for advice.
+Some activities, such as swimming or exercising, can make it difficult to keep the sensor attached.
+If you are having difficulties, ask your diabetes educator for advice.

-Tips for using flash glucose monitoring correctly can be found at diabetes australia.
+Tips for using glucose monitoring correctly can be found at Diabetes Australia.

-• Battery failure— batteries for diabetes equipment can usually be bought from any shop that sells a range of batteries.
-Check the meter instruction manual for the type of battery needed and how to replace it.
+If your diabetes equipment needs a new battery, they can usually be bought from any shop that sells a range of batteries.
+You can check the instruction manual for the type of battery needed and how to replace it.

 Resources and support